Friday, February 27, 2026

 So what were these things?

-Adam Clarke observes that "these things" could refer to doctrines delivered to Timothy during his pastoral ordination.
+Adam Clarke observes that Paul's mention of "these things" could be in reference to some doctrines delivered to Timothy during his pastoral ordination.
 Matthew Henry adds that Paul's exhortation implied that Timothy must not deliver anything besides what he had received from Paul.
 He should not add or remove anything therefrom.
 The gospel should be bequeathed to faithful men in its pristine form in order to preserve the credibility of its doctrines.

 Some scholars believe Paul was making a direct reference to a specific set of doctrines that he had entrusted to Timothy rather than the whole of the evangelical doctrine.

-However, given the perpetuity contemplated in its teaching, it is difficult to rule out Paul's reference to the entire gospel truths that he had taught Timothy.
-In 2 Timothy 3:10, Paul tells Timothy: "But you have carefully followed my doctrine, manner of life, purpose, faith, longsuffering, love, perseverance" (NKJV).
+However, given the perpetuity contemplated in the text, it is difficult to rule out Paul's reference to the entire gospel truths that he had taught Timothy.
+In 2 Timothy 3:10, Paul affirms Timothy's mentorship saying: "But you have carefully followed my doctrine, manner of life, purpose, faith, longsuffering, love, perseverance" (NKJV).

-My view is that "these things" is a reference to the foundational and fundamental truths and doctrines of Scripture which lie at the heart of the gospel of Jesus Christ that Paul proclaimed and wrote in his epistles.
-Paul was legitimately concerned that these truths may be compromised or misrepresented by people who had no knowledge of Christ nor the theological foundation for ministry.
+My view is that "these things" is a reference to the fundamental truths and doctrines of Scripture which lie at the heart of the gospel of Jesus Christ that Paul proclaimed and wrote in his epistles.
+Paul was legitimately concerned that these truths may be compromised or misrepresented by people who had no knowledge of Christ or the theological foundation underlying the gospel ministry.

 We should bear in mind that during his last visit to Ephesus, Paul had warned the Ephesus church elders of coming apostasy (Acts 20:17-38).